Developer Guide

 4.1.1 Add Task feature

-.
+The implementation of the add task function is facilitated by LogicManager.
 It takes user input depending on the task user wants to add.

 - For a

-task, the user input consists of 2 arguments, the command word being “todo”.
+todotask, the user input consists of 2 arguments, the command word being “todo”.
 The second argument is a description of the task. - For a

-task, the user input consists of 3 arguments, the command word being “deadline”.
+deadlinetask, the user input consists of 3 arguments, the command word being “deadline”.
 The second argument is a description of the task, and the third argument is the deadline of the task. - For an

-task, the user input consists of 4 arguments, the command word being “event”.
+eventtask, the user input consists of 4 arguments, the command word being “event”.
 The second argument is a description of the task, the third argument is the start date of the task, and the fourth argument is the end date of the task.

 The format is as follows:

-event task/TASK_DESCRIPTION from/START_DATE to/END_DATE
+todo task/TASK_DESCRIPTIONdeadline task/TASK_DESCRIPTION by/DEADLINEevent task/TASK_DESCRIPTION from/START_DATE to/END_DATE

 Given below is an example scenario and how the adding task function works at each step.